marcossilvestrini/linux-lpi-essencials/README.md

 ### Some shortcuts

-stop program : ctr+z
+stop program : ctr+z\
-go back to the program
+go back to the program: fg

 ## Your Computer on the Network